 A short drive later we were at the trailhead to Windy Run.
 Scrambling over wet rocks while pregnant is not advisable, but we remembered how the trail was a little too late.
 HB made out fine though, and we found a beautiful spot for our picnic.

-The Milano on hard in all its glory.by rsiv with no comments yet
+The Milano on hard in all its glory.by rsiv with

 I had the chorizo and cheese pupusas with fried eggs, and HB had the sweet potato pancakes with fruit ceviche.
 Both were pretty outstanding.
-I’ve also been for dinner, and can’t recommend Paladar enough.by rsiv with no comments yet
+I’ve also been for dinner, and can’t recommend Paladar enough.by rsiv with